apalala/grako/README.rst

     ``!()``
         The *fail* expression.
 This is actually ``!`` applied to ``()``, which always fails.

+    ``^``
+        The *cut* expression.
+After this point, prevent other options from being considered even if the current option fails to parse.

     ``>>``
-        The cut expression.
-After this point, prevent other options from being considered even if the current option fails to parse.
+        Alternative syntax for the *cut* expression.

     ``name:e``
         Add the result of ``e`` to the AST_ using ``name`` as key.
 If more than one item is added with the same ``name``, the entry is converted to a list.